qrsouther/blueprint-app/docs/migration/MIGRATION.md

 # MultiExcerpt to Blueprint Standards Migration Guide

+> **⚠️ FUNCTIONALLY IRRELEVANT - HISTORICAL RECORD ONLY**
+> This document describes an ADF-based migration approach that is no longer in use.
+Migration is now performed through the Migration Tools modal in the Admin UI.
+This document is preserved only as a historical record of the migration planning and process.

 This guide provides step-by-step instructions for migrating MultiExcerpt macros from the old app to Blueprint Standards.

 ## Overview